Hong Kong police chief calls for peaceful weekend protest

 By Saturday, transport authorities will complete a review of plans for a cash injection for Hong Kong Airlines, which is battling a steep decline in demand as a result of the protests.

-Raising funds is crucial for the local carrier, partly owned by cash-strapped Chinese conglomerate HNA Group, to get its license renewed.

-Reporting by Clare Jim and Sarah Wu; Writing by Kate Lamb; Editing by Michael Perry, Clarence Fernandez, Alison Williams and Giles Elgood
+Reporting by Clare Jim and Sarah Wu; Writing by Kate Lamb and David Dolan; Editing by Michael Perry, Clarence Fernandez, Alison Williams and Giles Elgood